-A message from Jeff Dixson, Northwest Financial & Tax Solutions Founder, President and Chief Advisor
+A message from the Northwest Financial & Tax Solutions Founder.

-Just as an experiment, I will sometimes ask an audience what they think of a financial product that I will describe in detail, but not yet name it.
-Then I proceed to list on a whiteboard or flipchart all the characteristics of this product as follows:
+Just as an experiment, we sometimes ask an audience what they think of a financial product that we will describe in detail, but not yet name it.
+Then we proceed to list on a whiteboard or flipchart all the characteristics of this product as follows:

 - Guarantee of principal – subject to the financial strength and claims-paying ability of the issuing company

 - Potential to earn interest in up markets

 - Guarantees to your principal in down markets

 - Capable of producing guaranteed lifetime income